 New Year 2019 found us in lovely Piran also known as the Venice of Slovenia.
 This small and charming town was one of the five destinations in our European winter road trip that took us through Austria, Slovenia & Italy.
+This was certainly not a cheap trip but one I’m so glad we did.
+I think it’s important to fit travel into your yearly agenda and, while sometimes your budget might not stretch to cover your dream vacation, credit can certainly go a long way to help you get where you want to go – get a free report here.

 The first stop was Innsbruck in Austria which is as pretty as can be and a great skiing destination.
 After two days in the Austrian town, we headed to the oldest ski resort in Slovenia: Kranjska Gora.